imomou/LogFarm/README.md

 ###Provision Resources requires for LogFarm

-Simple run Deploy-Infrastructure.ps1 powershell script at [base-infrastructure](https://github.com/imomou/LogFarm/tree/master/base-infrastructure"), make sure to grab Deployment.ps1 as well with template.
-And please create provide an existing S3 Bucket
+Simply run Deploy-Infrastructure.ps1 powershell script at [base-infrastructure](https://github.com/imomou/LogFarm/tree/master/base-infrastructure"), make sure to grab Deployment.ps1 as well with template.
+And please provide an existing S3 Bucket ( ATM, it doesn't make sense for LogFarm to have a bucket entirely for itself )